coralproject/ask-docs/docs_dir/sponge/index.md

 # Introduction

-Sponge is used to get your existing community (comments, authors, assets, and other entities) into the Coral ecosystem.
+Sponge is a data import service used to get your existing community (comments, authors, assets, and other entities) into the Coral ecosystem.

-Sponge is Coral's Data Import Layer.
 It is an Extract, Transform, and Load command line tool designed to:

 * Read data from a foreign source,
 * Translate the schema into Coral conventions, and
 * POST entities to our service layer for insertion.

-_Strategy files_ are JSON files that are used to tell Sponge where to get the data, and how to translate it.
+Sponge uses strategy files to assist with data import.
+Strategy files are JSON files that are used to tell Sponge where to get the data, and how to translate it.
 You can read more about [strategy files here](strategy), including information on their structure and examples.

 ## Data import sources supported